danielwo/danielwo.github.io/_posts/2017-02-09-algo-trading-1.md

 we need to know the ticker symbol for the stock we are interested in (e.g. 'GOOG' for Google), the start date, and the unit of time between individual records (here we will be using days).

-We probably also want to save the data somewhere, so lets set up a function to get the path to our data:
+We probably also want to save the data somewhere, so let's set up a function to get the path to our data:

 ~~~python